Suicides at the Golden Gate Bridge: Suicide rescue

-Strong appeals for a suicide barrier, fence, or other preventive measures were raised again by a well-organized vocal minority of psychiatry professionals, suicide barrier consultants, and families of jumpers beginning in January 2005.
+Strong appeals for a suicide barrier, fence, or other preventive measures were raised again by a group of psychiatry professionals, suicide barrier consultants, and families of jumpers beginning in January 2005.
 These efforts were given momentum by two films dealing with the topic of suicide and the Golden Gate Bridge.
-On January 14, 2005 the San Francisco Chronicle published an open letter by writer–director Jenni Olson calling for a suicide barrier on the Golden Gate Bridge.
+On January 14, 2005, the San Francisco Chronicle published an open letter by writer–director Jenni Olson calling for a suicide barrier on the Golden Gate Bridge.
 The letter was, in part, an excerpt from the script of her film The Joy of Life, which world-premiered the following week, on January 20, 2005, at the Sundance Film Festival.
 The day before, on January 19, 2005, the Chronicle broke the news that filmmaker Eric Steel had been shooting suicide leaps from the bridge during 2004 for his film The Bridge, which would be released in 2006.
 A week later, The Joy of Life world-premiered at the Sundance Film Festival and video copies of the film were circulated to members of the Bridge District board of directors with the help of the Psychiatric Foundation of Northern California.

 In the fall of 2005 the San Francisco Chronicle published a seven-part series of articles, titled "Lethal Beauty", focusing on the problem of suicide and the Golden Gate Bridge and emphasizing that a solution was not just possible, but even desirable.

 California Highway patrolman Kevin Briggs is credited with saving hundreds of lives of would-be jumpers by talking to them before they can take the plunge.
-The CHP estimates that with the help of cameras and the volunteers, at least 80–90% of people intending to jump are prevented from doing so.
+Prior to the installation of nets, the CHP estimated that with the help of cameras and the volunteers, at least 80–90% of people intending to jump did not do so.